Health Care Services Review FAQs

 Q. May I bill with a temporary code?

-A. Temporary codes are not a part of the Pennsylvania Worker's Compensation Fee Schedule.
+A. Reimbursement for temporary codes are not published in the Pennsylvania Worker's Compensation Fee Schedule.
 For services associated with temporary codes, the most appropriate non-temporary CPT or HCPCS code describing the service may be billed.
 In some circumstances, the selected code may be a miscellaneous code.
+In accordance with 127.102, when a Medicare payment mechanism does not exist for a particular service, the amount of payment shall be the lesser of 80% of either the provider’s actual charge or the usual and customary charge for the geographic area.

 Q. Is a copy of the workers' compensation medical fee schedule available?